tayyabsaleem7756/ignicube/README.md

 ## Cypress File Upload-Embedded Plugin

-Presently, let's see how we are able really test something.
+Presently, let's see how we are able to really test something.
 Uncovered command has signature like

 Drag-n-drop component, this function is already available in general action